GhaydA-AlQudah/Career-Compass-USA-Power-BI-Dashboard/README.md

 • Compare career paths

   Explore salaries, hiring demand, benefits, and work types across different tech roles.

 • Analyze opportunities by state

   See which locations offer better compensation and stronger market demand.

 • Make data-driven career decisions

   Use real market insights instead of assumptions when planning the next career move.

 • Navigate easily

   The dashboard is designed with a clean and intuitive **UX/UI** so even **non-technical** users can explore insights comfortably.

 ## *What’s Behind the Dashboard?*

 While the experience is designed to feel simple, the project involved several data engineering and analytics steps behind the scenes:

-• Data Preparation (Python & Pandas)
+• Data Preparation (Python(Pandas) )

   Cleaned and transformed raw datasets to improve data quality and consistency.

-• Data Modeling (OLAP & Star Schema)
+• Data Modeling (**OLAP** & Star Schema)

-Built a structured analytical model using a Star Schema design to support scalable and efficient analysis.
+  Built a structured analytical model using a **Star Schema** design to support scalable and efficient analysis.

-• Business Intelligence (Power BI, Power Query & DAX)
+• **Business Intelligence** (Power BI, Power Query & DAX)

   Created an interactive dashboard with **dynamic filtering** and responsive visual insights.
+  **Power Query (M Language)** was used for data transformation and preprocessing, while **DAX** was used to create dynamic measures and analytical calculations within the Power BI model.

 ## 1. Metadata